cisagov/ScubaGear/README.md

 #### Error `Could not load file or assembly 'Microsoft.Graph.Authentication'`

 This indicates that the authentication module is at a version level that conflicts with the MS Graph modules used by the tool.
-Follow the instructions in the Installation section and execute the Setup script again.
+Follow the instructions in the Installation section and execute the 'Initialize-SCuBA' cmdlet again.
 This will ensure that the module versions get synchronized with dependencies and then execute the tool again.

 ### Running the Tool Behind Some Proxies